cloudControl/documentation/Guides/Java/Memcachier.md

 * [simple-spring-memcached](http://code.google.com/p/simple-spring-memcached/)
 * [memcached-session-manager](http://code.google.com/p/memcached-session-manager/)

-In the following tutorial we will use `spymemcached`.
+In this tutorial we will use `spymemcached`.
 To use it in your project, just specify additional dependency in your `pom.xml` file:

 ~~~xml
 ...